China–Pakistan Economic Corridor: Western alignment

 At the southern terminus of the new Brahma Bahtar-Yarik Motorway, the N-50 National Highway will be upgraded between Dera Ismail Khan in Khyber Pakhtunkhwa and Zhob in Balochistan province, with future plans for reconstruction between Zhob and Quetta.
 The upgraded road will be a four-lane dual-carriageway spanning the 205-kilometer distance between the two cities.
 The first portion of the N-50 to be upgraded is the 81-kilometer section between Zhob and Mughal Kot, with construction beginning in January 2016.
 This segment is expected to be completed by 2018 at a cost of $86 million.
 Although the project is a key component of CPEC's Western Alignment, its financing will come from the Asian Development Bank under a 2014 agreement predating CPEC, and from a grant provided by the United Kingdom's Department for International Development.

 Heading south from Quetta, the Western Alignment of CPEC continues to the town of Surab in central Balochistan via the N-25 National Highway.
 From Surab, the N-85 National Highway extends 470 kilometers to connect central Balochistan with the town of Hoshab in southwestern Balochistan near the city of Turbat.
 This segment of the road was completed on schedule in December 2016.

 Along the Western Alignment route, the towns of Hoshab and Gwadar are connected by a newly built 193-kilometer section of the M8 Motorway.
 This portion, linking Hoshab to Gwadar, was completed and inaugurated in February 2016 by Prime Minister Nawaz Sharif.

 The Western Alignment will feature special economic zones along its route, with at least seven planned in Khyber Pakhtunkhwa.

 Central alignment

 Long-term plans for a "Central Alignment" of CPEC include a network of roads that represents the shortest route of CPEC.
-It will start in Gwadar and travel upcountry through Basima, Khuzdar, Sukkur, Rajanpur, Layyah, Muzaffargarh, and Talagang, with onward connections to the Karakoram Highway via the Brahma Bahtar–Yarik Motorway.
+It will start in Gwadar and travel upcountry through Basima, Khuzdar, Sukkur, Rajanpur, Layyah, Muzaffargarh, and Talagang, with onward connections to the M2 Motorway Balkassar Interchange via the Brahma Bahtar–Yarik Motorway.